rudidude86/gura-lang.github.io/features/Flow-Control.md

 Flow Control
 ------------

-Like other programming language, Gura also provides flow-control mechanism that you've been familiar with.
+Like other programming languages, Gura also provides flow-control mechanism that you've already been familiar with.
 For instance, conditional branch can be described like below.

     if (x < 0) {